 The Crashing Share Price

 More often than not, a higher yield goes hand in hand with a declining share price.
 This is usually the result of continued poor earnings, increasing debt, or significant management and company issues.
-The basic relationship is that when a stock increases in price its dividend yield decreases, and vice versa, when a company share price crashes, its dividend substantially increases.
+The basic relationship is that when a stock increases in price its dividend yield decreases, and vice versa when a company’s share price crashes, its dividend substantially increases.

 For example, if you buy oil and gas stock for $10, and the annual dividend per share is .40 cents, then your dividend yield is 4% (.40 dividend by $10).
-But if the share price crashes to $5 for whatever reason, then the dividend still at .40 cents, means the yield is now 8% (.40 dividend by $5).
-Since yield, earnings, and cash flow are all related, at some point a higher dividend yield is costing the company additional money when it share price declines.
+But if the share price crashes to $5 for whatever reason, then the dividend still at .40 cents means the yield is now 8% (.40 dividend by $5).
+Since yield, earnings, and cash flow are all related, at some point, the higher dividend yield is costing the company additional money when it shares price declines.